 - 12 or more follicles on each ovary

-Many women with PCOS report similar symptoms to those with IBS including bloating, constipation/diarrhea, stomach and pelvic pain.
+Many women with PCOS report similar symptoms to those with IBS including bloating, constipation/diarrhoea, stomach and pelvic pain.
 PCOS does present some other issues however including poor blood sugar control, difficulty losing weight, reduced fertility and poor body image.
-The good news is diet can play a huge role in helping to manage the symptoms of PCOS AND IBS.
+The good news is diet can play a huge role in helping to manage the symptoms of PCOS and IBS.

 Control your PCOS and IBS with what you eat!

 If you are overweight, a 5-10% weight loss can reduce male hormone levels, regulate your period and improve fertility.